creativeprojects/resticprofile/README.md

-   profiles      display profile names from the configuration file show          show all the details of the current profile random-key    generate a cryptographically secure random key to use as a restic keyfile schedule      schedule a backup unschedule    remove a scheduled backup status        display the status of a scheduled backup job
+   profiles      display profile names from the configuration file show          show all the details of the current profile random-key    generate a cryptographically secure random key to use as a restic keyfile schedule      schedule jobs from a profile (use --all flag to schedule all jobs of all profiles) unschedule    remove scheduled jobs of a profile (use --all flag to unschedule all profiles) status        display the status of scheduled jobs (use --all flag for all profiles)

 ```